TED SNOWDON READING SERIES

 Dissonance by Damian Lanigan, directed by Kate Whoriskey

-Chrysalis words and music by Gilles Chiasson, directed by Gus Reyes
+Chrysalis, words and music by Gilles Chiasson, directed by Gus Reyes

 Drug Buddy by David Folwell, directed by Will Frears